victorkane/astro-ssr-blog/README.md

  1 file changed, 1 insertion(+), 17 deletions(-)
 ```

-- But when we click on any link leading to an individual article page, we get the following error in dev run log and in browser:
+- But when we click on any link leading to an individual article page, upon rendering for example `http://localhost:4321/articles/the-best-laptops-for-developers-in-2024` we get the following error in dev run log and in browser:

 ```bash
 14:17:19 [ERROR] [GetStaticPathsRequired] `getStaticPaths()` function is required for dynamic routes.
 Make sure that you `export` a `getStaticPaths` function from your dynamic route.